Winthrop Friends of the Public Library Board, Board of Advisors, and Bylaws

 shannon huffman polson, chair

 Shannon Huffman Polson is a leadership speaker and an author.
 A native Alaskan, she earned her BA in English Literature at Duke before serving in the Army as an attack helicopter pilot and aviation leader.
-She earned her MBA at the Tuck School at Dartmouth and then worked for several years leading teams in marketing management at Guidant Corporation and Microsoft.
+She earned her MBA at the Tuck School at Dartmouth and then worked for several years leading teams in international marketing and business management at Guidant Corporation and Microsoft.
 Shannon has served on the boards of the Alaska Wilderness League and Seattle Pro Musica.
-She and her husband are owners of Drop Zone Methow Cowork, co-founders of Methow Episcopal, and along with their two young sons have been residents of the Methow Valley for over four years.
-They consider a library a second home.
+She and her husband are owners of Drop Zone Methow Co-work, co-founders of Methow Episcopal, and along with their two young sons have been residents of the Methow Valley for four-and-a-half years.
+She sees a modern library as the heart of a community with the potential to truly transform lives and bring together our special valley.

 A favorite book: West With the Night by Beryl Markham